FTRS (Limited Commitment) Vacancy

 Personnel currently serving in the Regular Royal Air Force should be mindful of the current Early Termination Minimum Waiting Time (MWT) for their respective Rank, Branch/Trade and ensure this MWT is compatible with the post sponsors proposed start date, prior to applying.

-*Applicants of an equivalent rank from sister services may apply, but will only be accepted into RAFR service if an appropriate branch/trade sponsor can be identified to sponsor the applicant.
-Branch/trade sponsor approval must be agreed before the interview.
+Applicants of an equivalent rank from sister Services may apply, but will only be accepted into RAFR service if an appropriate Branch/Trade can be identified via the relevant Branch & Trade Advisor.
+Furthermore, the transfer will only be made at the individual’s current ‘equivalent’ rank and not on promotion.
+Finally, Branch/Trade Advisor approval must be agreed before the interview.

 Individual Reinforcement Training (IRT) (Module 1) and RAF Fitness Test (RAFFT).
 Reserve personnel are required to maintain currency in IRT and the RAFFT iaw the relevant TCoS.
 The successful applicant will be expected to undertake IRT and the RAFFT within 6 months of commencing employment.

 Annual Salary and Leave.
 Pay will be in accordance with the pay scales published for the reserve air forces.
-FTRS personnel are eligible for annual leave and public holidays in accordance with AP 3392 Vol 7 Part 1 Chapter 17 and AP3392 Vol 7 Part 3 Chapter 2 and JSP 760.
+FTRS personnel are eligible for annual leave and public holidays in accordance with AP 3392 Vol 7 and JSP 760.

 Should a candidate be selected who has been out of the Service greater than 5 years, the P2/P3 recruitment pack will not be despatched until the Bespoke Training Form has been completed and endorsed by HQ 22 Trg Gp (Director General Training) and SO1 Reserves Support.